FadriPestalozzi/DicTinder/README.md

 # DicTinder

-*Igniting your most dangerous love affair*

-Tinder for dictators - Explosive satire 💥
+DicTinder is Tinder for dictators - *an explosive affair 💥*

 # 🎭 Concept

-DicTinder is a dark comedy dating app satire that plays on the double entendre of "dic" (dictator and dick).
-The concept revolves around the humorous observation that dictators tend to have small... egos... and compensate by being even greater jerks in their terrible behavior towards fellow humans.
+DicTinder is a satirical dating app, playing with dictators and other dicks.
+The concept revolves around the fact that dictators tend to have small... egos... and compensate by being even greater dicks towards fellow humans.

 **Visit us at:** dictinder.club